srikanth-chillappagari/classes-project/README.md

-#Java Project
+#classes Project

-*Project for creating Java applications which do coomon tasks.*
+*This project is for creating different classes.*

 **Java 7**